White meat: Poultry

 Within poultry, there are two types of meats—white and dark.
 The different colours are based on the different locations and uses of the muscles.
 White meat can be found within the breast of a chicken or turkey.
 Dark muscles are fit to develop endurance or long-term use, and contain more myoglobin than white muscles, allowing the muscle to use oxygen more efficiently for aerobic respiration.
 White meat contains large amounts of protein.

 Dark meat contains 2.64 times more saturated fat than white meat, per gram of protein.
 One commentator wrote that dark meat contains more vitamins, while a New York Times columnist has stated the two meats are nearly identical in nutritional value, especially when compared with typical red meat.
 For ground-based birds like chicken and turkeys, dark meats occur in the legs, which are used to support the weight of the animals while they move.
 According to the U.S. Department of Agriculture, 1 oz of boneless, skinless turkey breast contains about one gram of fat, compared with roughly two grams of fat for 1 oz of boneless, skinless thigh.
 The numbers go up when the skin is kept in: a chicken thigh, with skin intact, has 13 grams of total fat and 3.5 grams of saturated fat per 3 oz serving; this is about 20 percent of the recommended maximum daily intake.
 Birds which use their chest muscles for sustained flight (such as geese and ducks) have dark meat throughout their bodies.

 Pork

 Because of health concerns, meat producers have positioned pork as "white meat", taking advantage of the traditional gastronomic definition.
 The United States National Pork Board has marketed their product as "Pork.
 The Other White Meat".

 In Israel, where Jewish dietary laws which forbid the consumption of pork are popularly practiced, "white meat" is the accepted euphemism for pork.

 Health effects

-The health effects that correlate with white meat consumption have been studied as compared to red meat and vegetarian diets.
+The health effects that correlate with white meat consumption have been studied as compared to red meat.
 There is a decreased incidence of stroke.
-There is no association with obesity or insulin resistance.
-White meat appears to have a neutral or favorable effect on blood coagulation profiles.
+Cancer Council Australia have stated that "there is not enough evidence to draw any conclusions on eating chicken, or other white meats and cancer risk".

+A 2022 review found that high poultry intake is associated with an increased risk of pancreatic cancer, though fish intake is unlikely to be associated with cancer risk.
+A 2023 meta-analysis found no association between white meat intake and cardiovascular disease and type 2 diabetes.

 There is additional evidence that myoglobin promotes carcinogenesis in colorectal models and therefore epidemiologic evidence supports reduced prevalence of colon cancer in those who consume white meat as opposed to red meat.